DKFZ-ODCF/SophiaWorkflow/README.md

 It is not possible anymore to provide the insert sizes via the `insertsizesfile_list` variable, like it was for the version 1.

 If you want to retrieve the BAM files and their metadata from the filesystem, you can also set `extractSamplesFromOutputFiles` to "true".
 Note however that this mode is less safe and clear than the more explicit way of calling the workflow.

 ## Changelist

+* Version 2.1.0

+  * Updated to COWorkflowBasePlugin 1.3.0 that provides an alternative sample-name extraction algorithm.

+* Version 2.0.3

+  * Bugfix: PDF generation in very low data WES failed.
+Added "no data" PDFs.

 * Version 2.0.2